Surreal-Artificial-Intelligence/The-Panzer-of-the-Lake/README.md

 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

-POTL is a chat interface that can be used with any _Large Language Model (LLM)_.
+POTL is a chat interface that can be used with most _Large Language Models (LLMs)_ and their providers.

 ## Features

-- Compatible with any LLM model.
+- Compatible with most LLM model providers.
 - Easily extensible for a case by case basis.

+So far Panzer supports:

+- Azure OpenAI
+- OpenAI
+- TogetherAI
+- Ollama (Local)
+- Transformers (Local)

 ## Documentation